About

 An Anglican Congregation in Prescott

-All Saints Anglican Church is a Parish in the Diocese of Central and Western States, in the Anglican Province of America.
-Our diocesan bishop is the Rt.
-Rev. Robert T. Giffin and the presiding bishop is the Most Reverend Chandler H. Jones.
+All Saints Anglican Church is currently receiving oversight from the Rt.
+Rev. Ken Ross, Diocese of the Rocky Mountains, Anglican Church in North America.
 Below is a short primer on Anglicanism, and how it is expressed here at All Saints.
 At the end of this section, there is a couple of frequently asked question.

 What Anglicanism?